 What an optimized LinkedIn profile can’t do for an executive

 However well you optimize your LinkedIn profile, there are limits to what you can achieve.
-LinkedIn is huge and it constrains you in terms of the information that you can share and how you can share it.
+Even the best executive Linkedin profiles will not be found for everything.
+The platform is huge and it constrains you in terms of the information that you can share and how you can share it.
 Whatever you optimize yourself for, you are always likely to have thousands of comparable profiles competing for the interest of the recruiter and it is virtually impossible to optimize for multiple roles.

 For an executive looking to make a career change, creating a free profile on GatedTalent is a terrific way of sharing far more detailed information with recruiters, and doing so in an entirely confidential manner.
 Our members received more than 130,000 connection requests from search firms in June 2019 – and the numbers are growing every month.
 A GatedTalent and LinkedIn profile combine to increase your visibility to recruiters.